caiwan/cai-notepad/README.md

 ## Setup for hosting

-For development instuctions see below.
+For development instructions see below.

 ### Using Docker